Properties of Fluids

 For gases under normal conditions, the relationship between absolute pressure, absolute temperature, and density is given by the Ideal Gas Law.

-The equation of state relating pressure, temperature, and density for gases.
+The governing equation of state relating absolute pressure, temperature, and density for an ideal gas.

 P=ρRTP = \rho R T